Sgt Henry Thomas Joel

 Sgt.
 Henry Joel was one of two pilots of Airspeed Horsa 1 Serial No. LG999 which crashed on a training mission on 4th April 1944.
 Sgt.
 Joel was a member of the Glider Pilot Regiment Army Air Corps.
 2nd Wing based at RAF Keevil, Trowbridge, Wiltshire.

 On that fateful day he was part of a Group training exercise code named Dreme.
 His Horsa glider LG999 was being towed by a Short’s Stirling Bomber LJ842.
 The exercise consisted of cross-country night tow consisting of three legs after which the gliders were to be released over Brize Norton.
 On the flying leg from Lewis to Winchester low cloud was encountered and the pilot of the Stirling decided to fly below the cloud base.
 This being wartime it would have been extremely dark below cloud and unfortunately the tow aircraft and glider hit the top of a tree.
 The Horsa glider was immediately released and crashed at Warnford, Hampshire, just west of Petersfield.
 The Stirling flew on for about 15 minutes before crashing at 21.00hrs near Romsey, Hampshire.
+The site of the glider crash is on the Warnford Park Estate in a field which is well away from roads and thus not accessible.
+There is no marker.

 Sgt.
 Joel and the other pilot Sgt.
 William Walker were killed.
 Also on board were 24 members of No. 3 platoon, A Company, 7th (Airborne) Battalion, King’s Own Scottish Borderers who were also killed.
 The pilot and 5 crew of the Stirling were also killed.